jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

     }
     ```

-3. In the implementation create a Recipient starting from a seed chosen from him and by connecting to the IOTA test network through a public node .
+3. In the implementation block provide a way to create a new Recipient from a provided seed and connect it to the IOTA Testnet through a public node.

     ```rust
         pub fn new(seed: &String) -> Self {